 The physician's specialty society: A few physician specialty societies (the professional association affiliated with the physician’s type of practice, for example, pediatrics or orthopedics) accept and have a process to review complaints against their members.
 For example, the American College of Physicians (ACP), an association of internal medicine doctors who generally treat adult patients, has a process for addressing “ethical complaints” against their physician members that come from laypeople.
 For more information about the ACP process:

-http://www.acponline.org/running_practice/ethics/complaintsLocal medical societies: In some California counties, local medical societies receive patient complaints and attempt to resolve them by mediating between a physician and a concerned patient.
-Call the California Medical Association (CMA) (916-444-5532) and see if the physician you're concerned about is a member and lives in an area where this service is available.
+http://www.acponline.org/running_practice/ethics/complaintsLocal medical societies: In some California counties, local medical societies receive patient complaints and attempt to resolve them by mediating between a doctor and a concerned patient.
+Call the California Medical Association (CMA) (916-444-5532) and see if the doctor you’re concerned about is a member and lives in an area where this service is available.
 If it is, you’ll be directed to that local medical society for further information.

 Consumer Organization

 The Safe Patient Project (SPP) is a project of Consumers Union (publishers of Consumer Reports magazine) that seeks to eliminate medical harm in the health system.
 The Project is collecting stories about patients’ experiences and concerns with their care in hospitals and from physicians across the nation, including California.
-While they can't help with your specific complaint, the collective power of stories from patients and families can help SPP pass laws and seek other changes to make the health care system safer.
+While they can't help with your specific complaint, the collective power of stories from patients and families can help pass laws and seek other changes to make the health care system safer.

-http://www.safepatientproject.orgPhysician License Lookup – A site maintained by the Medical Board of California that tells whether a physician has been disciplined in California or by a Medical Board in another state.
+http://empoweredpatientcoalition.org/report-a-medical-eventPhysician License Lookup – A site maintained by the Medical Board of California that tells whether a physician has been disciplined in California or by a Medical Board in another state.
 The site also includes some information about malpractice settlements.
 Information about complaints against a physician is NOT available.

 http://www.mbc.ca.gov/lookup.htmlQuality Report Card on Doctors and Medical Groups – A site of the California Office of the Patient Advocate that provides information on whether a medical group's care met national standards in areas such as preventive services and diabetes care.
 Includes patients’ ratings of care and service.
-The site doesn’t provide information on individual physicians.
+The site doesn’t provide information on individual doctors.

 http://www.opa.ca.gov/report_card/doctors.aspxOther useful information: